The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Data

 \subsection{HD 158259}

-HD 158259 is a G0 type star in the northern hemisphere with a $V$ magnitude of 6.4.
-The known stellar parameters are reported in table~\ref{tab:stellarparam}.
-The stellar rotation period is not known precisely, but can be estimated.
-The median $\log R'_{hK}$ from SOPHIE measurements is -4.8.
-With the empirical relationship of~\cite{mamajek2008}, this translates to an estimated rotation period of 18 days.
-Besides, the SOPHIE radial velocity data gives $v\sin i = 2.9 \pm 1$ km/s~\citep[see][]{boisse2010}.
+HD 158259 is a G0 type star in the Northern Hemisphere with a $V$ magnitude of 6.4.
+The known stellar parameters are reported in Table~\ref{tab:stellarparam}.
+The stellar rotation period is not known precisely, but it can be estimated.
+The median $\log R'_{hK}$, which was obtained from SOPHIE measurements, is -4.8 $\pm 0.1$.
+With the empirical relationship of~\cite{mamajek2008}, this translates to an estimated rotation period of 18 $\pm$ 5 days.
+Additionally, the SOPHIE RV data give $v\sin i = 2.9 \pm 1$ km/s~\citep[see][]{boisse2010}.
 Assuming $i = 90^\circ$ and taking the GAIA radius estimate of 1.21 $R_\odot$, the $v\sin i$ estimation yields a rotation period of $\approx$ 20 $\pm 7$ days.